Harallambos/hadat3ch_ransomware/README.md

 # -------------------------------------
 <br>
 <br>
-It will ask you to enter the secret phrase which id "hadat3ch" and this will allow you to decrypt the files in the same folder.
+It will ask you to enter the secret phrase which is "hadat3ch" and this will allow you to decrypt the files in the same folder.